MicrosoftDocs/memdocs/memdocs/intune/protect/epm-policies.md

    - **Endpoint Privilege Management**: Set to **Enabled** (default).
 When set to Disabled, the device doesn't use Endpoint Privilege Management.
    - **Default elevation response**: Configure how this device manages elevation requests for files that aren't directly managed by a rule:
      - **Not Configured**: This option functions the same as *Deny all requests*.
-     - **Deny all requests**: EPM won't facilitate the elevation of files and the user is shown a pop-up window with information about the denial.
+     - **Deny all requests**: EPM doesn't facilitate the elevation of files and the user is shown a pop-up window with information about the denial.
 This configuration doesn't prevent users with administrative permissions from using *Run as administrator* to run unmanaged files.
-     - **Require user confirmation**: This applies to elevation requests for files that aren't managed by an elevation rule policy.
+     - **Require user confirmation**: This behavior applies to elevation requests for files that aren't managed by an elevation rule policy.
 The user receives a simple prompt to confirm their intent to run the file.
-You can also require additional prompts that are available from the *Validation* drop down:
+You can also require more prompts that are available from the *Validation* drop down:
        - **Business justification**: Require the user to enter a justification for running the file.
 There's no required format for this justification.
 User input is saved and can be reviewed through logs if the *Reporting scope* includes collection of endpoint elevations.
        - **Windows authentication**: This option requires the user to authenticate using their organization credentials.

-   - **Send data to Microsoft**: By default, this is set to **Yes**.
+   - **Send data to Microsoft**: By default, this behavior is set to **Yes**.
 When set to yes, you can then configure a *Reporting scope*.
 When set to **No**, a device doesn’t report diagnostic data or information about file elevations to Intune.
    - **Reporting scope**: Choose what type of information a device reports to Intune:
      - **Diagnostic data and all endpoint elevations** (Default): The device reports diagnostic data and details about all file elevations that are facilitated by EPM.